mattrude/pgpkeyserver/doc/building-server.md

 ## Download the needed database files
-Rather than starting with an empty database and attempting to populate it by syncing with other keyservers (a bad idea because it loads up your peers with lots of traffic and will probably fail anyway with deadlocks in the conflict resolution system) we'll grab a static dump from an existing SKS server.
+Rather than starting with an empty database and attempting to populate it by syncing with other keyservers (a bad idea because it loads up your peers with lots of traffic and will probably fail anyway with deadlocks in the conflict resolution system) we&#39;ll grab a static dump from an existing SKS server.
 Currently the only known source is:

 * <a href="http://keyserver.mattrude.com/dump/">http://keyserver.mattrude.com/dump/</a> - Generated every DAY